rails/rails/guides/source/configuring.md

 | (original)            | `true`                |
 | 7.1                   | `:all`                |

+### `config.action_dispatch.prefer_etag_over_last_modified`

+Configures whether the `ActionDispatch::ETag` middleware should prefer the `ETag` header over the `Last-Modified` header when both are present in the response.
+The default value is `false`.
+It is recommended to set this to `true` to align with the HTTP specification.
+It will be set to `true` by default later versions.

 #### `ActionDispatch::Callbacks.before`

 Takes a block of code to run before the request.